Importance-Based Token Merging for Efficient Image and Video Generation

 \section{Additional Results}

-\paragraph{Additional Qualitative Results.} We provide additional qualitative comparisons between our token merging method and ToMeSD~\cite{Bolya2023TokenMF}.
-Additional visual comparisons for text-to-image generation are shown in~\cref{fig:t2i_supp}, and results for multi-view diffusion are presented in~\cref{fig:mv_supp}.
+\paragraph{Additional Qualitative Results.} In~\cref{fig:t2i_supp}, we provide additional qualitative comparisons between ToFu~\cite{kim2024token}, ToMeSD~\cite{Bolya2023TokenMF}, our token merging method, and the variant of our method using cross-attention maps as importance signals.
+Additional visual comparisons for token merging applied to diffusion transformer are shown in ~\cref{fig:pixart_supp}.
+Additional results for multi-view diffusion are presented in ~\cref{fig:mv_supp}.
 In the supplementary video, we include comparisons on text-to-video generation, using AnimateDiff~\cite{guo2023animatediff} as the base diffusion model and a merging ratio of 0.7.
 Furthermore, we provide visual comparisons between ToMeSD~\cite{Bolya2023TokenMF} and our method across various merging ratios for text-to-image generation in~\cref{fig:ratios}.

-\paragraph{Preserving Structure in Early Timesteps.} In~\cref{tab:prune} and~\cref{fig:prune}, we compare the results of ToMeSD~\cite{Bolya2023TokenMF} under two scenarios: (1) applying token pruning during the early diffusion steps followed by token merging, and (2) using token merging throughout all diffusion steps.
-The results show that token pruning in the early steps more effectively preserves the generation layout.
+\paragraph{Token Importance via Classifier-Free Guidance.} The absolute value of classifier-free guidance (CFG) can be interpreted as a token-level saliency measure, highlighting the tokens that play a crucial role in steering the output toward the given prompt or condition.
+Empirically, as shown in~\cref{tab:cfg_rebuttal}, removing the top 30\% of high-CFG tokens leads to a significant degradation in generation results, whereas removing the bottom 30\% has little impact.

+\paragraph{Results on the Consistency Model.} Consistency models~\cite{song2023consistency, luo2023latent, luo2023lcm} typically distill classifier-free guidance (CFG), making the explicit guidance term inaccessible, as they approximate the final guided noise function within a single forward pass.
+However, our method is not limited to CFG and can leverage any reliable per-token importance signal.
+As shown in~\cref{tab:consistency_model}, our token merging, using cross-attention maps as importance signals, remains effective and outperforms the baseline model when applied to the latent consistency model~\cite{luo2023lcm}.

+\paragraph{Combination with Orthogonal Diffusion Acceleration Methods.} In~\cref{tab:orthogonal_methods}, we demonstrate that our method can be combined with orthogonal diffusion acceleration methods~\cite{ma2024deepcache, li2023faster, so2023frdiff} to further accelerate inference while preserving generation quality.

 \paragraph{Number of Diffusion Inference Steps} In~\cref{tab:steps}, we compare ToMeSD~\cite{Bolya2023TokenMF} and our method across different numbers of diffusion inference steps for text-to-image generation, demonstrating that our method consistently outperforms ToMeSD.